-The total area of plantations to 30th June, 1937, was 11,418 acres.
+The total area of plantations to 30th June, 1938, was 12,232 acres.
 Forestry operations were begun on Mount Stromlo in 1915, and up to 1925 approximately 700 acres had been planted with pine and other trees.
 The plantings up to this time were chiefly on aesthetic lines, but since the initiation of the wider programme, arrangements have been made for pruning and thinning, and sawmill timber is now being obtained from the logs resulting from thinning operations.
+The output of sawmill logs from thinnings is gradually improving and has increased from 21,762 super. feet in 1930-31 to 343,149 super. feet in 1937-38.